Thertzlor/Revenant/README.md

 ![Logo](./media/Revenant_logo.png)
 # Revenant: Advanced Lua framework for LGS profiles

+The goal is simple: A way to utilize the full power of Logitech's lua scripting feature without having to wrestle with the awkward API, usable even for anyone without much lua programming experience.

 ## Bind anything to any key:
 - 28 Macro Types for pretty much anything you could want you mouse to do.
 - Bind multiple macros one key.